trailofbits/mishegos/README.md

 * Performance improvements
     * Break cohort collection out into a separate process (requires re-addition of semaphores)
     * Maybe use a better data structure for input/output/cohort slots
-    * Use a faster serialization format than JSON
 * Add a scaling factor for workers, e.g. spawn `N` of each worker
 * Pre-analysis normalization (whitespace, immediate representation, prefixes)
 * Analysis strategies: